khaledkhedr18/emu8086-Temperature-Control/README.md

 # emu8086 Temperature Control

-In this project, It can be controlled the temperature on any room-place using with emulator 8086. (using Assembly Language) .
+In this project, It can be controlled the temperature on any room-place using with emulator 8086. (using Assembly Language and Proteus)
+.
 In ***[23-32]*** degrees are the control fan motor doesn't working.
 It works ***outside[23,32]*** degrees.
 Because it is not necesarry, it is good for room temperature from 23 to 32 degrees.